serverless/serverless/docs/getting-started.md

 choco upgrade serverless
 ```

-## Install via npm
+## Installing via npm

 If you don’t already have [Node 6](https://nodejs.org/en/download/package-manager/) or higher on your machine, you’ll need to do that first.

-Install the serverless CLI:
+Install the serverless CLI

 ```bash
 npm install -g serverless
 ```

-Upgrade:
+Upgrade

 ```bash
 npm update -g serverless
 ```

-## Set up your free Pro account
+## Install through your Pro account

-Learn more about [Serverless Framework Pro](https://serverless.com/pro/) and [sign up for free](https://dashboard.serverless.com).

-Once you’ve signed up for Pro, login to your Pro dashboard from the CLI:
+If you’ve signed up for Serverless Framework Pro, login to your dashboard from the CLI:

 ```bash
 serverless login